Andrew S. Rosen

-Thomas C. Leppert is the President and Chief Operating Officer of Kaplan, Inc., the global educational services company and largest subsidiary of The Washington Post Company.
+Thomas C. Leppert is the President and Chief Operating Officer of Kaplan, Inc., the global educational services company and largest subsidiary of Graham Holdings Company.
 In this role, he has oversight of the company's various operating divisions, with operations across North America, Europe, Asia, and Australia.

 Leppert has extensive leadership experience that includes high profile positions in both the private and public sector.
 His professional work has spanned managing companies in the role of CEO in a wide range of industries to leading a major US city as the elected Mayor.